 It is difficult to express the pain, grief, and shock that accompanies losing a loved one, especially when their death was needlessly caused by neglect, wrong-doing, or a tragic mistake.
 In the aftermath of sudden death, it is difficult for those left behind to come to terms with what happened, while the shock of that sudden loss can seem impossible to bear for the family and friends who have been left behind.

-There are many ways in which a person can be the victim of a wrongful death, whether from the malpractice, negligence or sheer carelessness of an employer, business, government agency or individual person.
+There are many ways in which a person can be the victim of wrongful death, whether from the malpractice, negligence, or sheer carelessness of an employer, business, government agency, or individual person.
 Some of the cases in which a wrongful death was proven to happen include:

-If you have lost a close family member due to negligence or dangerous actions on the part of another person or party, schedule your free case evaluation with our Layton wrongful death attorney by calling us today at 801-451-9555.
+If you have lost a close family member due to negligence or dangerous actions on the part of another person or party, schedule your free case evaluation with our wrongful death attorney by calling us today at 801-350-3506.

 Utah State law allows the following people to bring a wrongful death lawsuit to those responsible: